garretfick/openplcproject.github.io/README.md

 ## Deploy

-TheGitHub repository hosted on openplc/openplcproject.github.io is configured to automatically publish changes to the master branch.
+The GitHub repository hosted on openplcproject/openplcproject.github.io is configured to automatically publish changes to the master branch.
 There is nothing you need to do.